aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/range/_index.md

 ## Use cases

+Some of the common use cases are presented below.

-**Use case 1: A user wants to get a text from the first two paragraphs in the document.**
+### Use case 1.
+A user wants to get a text from the first two paragraphs in the document

-First, he needs to call [Paragraph API](https://apireference.aspose.cloud/words/#/Paragraphs/GetParagraphs) to get a list of paragraphs that are contained in the document.
+First, he needs to call [Paragraph API](https://apireference.aspose.cloud/words/#/Paragraphs/GetParagraphs) to get a list of paragraphs that are contained in a document.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}
 {{< tab tabNum="1" >}}